Corn Kings and One-Horse Thieves

 Chicago merges tourism with economic development

-Tourism is big business in Chicago, which welcomed—the term enjoys official status— more than 50 million visitors in recent years.
+Tourism is big business in Chicago, which welcomes—the term enjoys official status—well more than 50 million visitors a year.
 However, only a small fraction of that horde comes from abroad.
-Back in the days when we talked about “foreign tourists,” I argued that city officials could boost theit numbers by counting as foreigners daytrippers from Downstate Illinois.
+Back in the days when we talked about “foreign tourists,” I argued that city officials could boost their numbers by counting as foreigners day-trippers from Downstate Illinois.
 Even now, the “foreigner” the tourist encounters on the streets is likely to be a new Chicagoan.

 The city does a better job than it did in the 1990s equipping the airports (for example) with multilingual signage, but it costs money to cater to the non-American, whose spending the city needs to cater to its resident Americans.
 The state agricultural department might know how to deal with such chickens-or-eggs dilemma but City Hall didn't.

 “We don't use the word, 'foreign,'" explains James A. Morrissy, executive director of The International Visitors Center (IVC) of Chicago, as if correcting a child who's said a bad word.
 "We prefer, 'international.'"
 The transformation of yesterday's foreign tourist into today's international visitor says a lot about recent changes in the way Chicago sees the world—and how the world sees Chicago.

 "Foreign travel to Chicago has increased tenfold in the last 10 years," says Donald J. DePorter, regional vice president and managing director for the Hyatt hotels.
-DePorter worked in San Francisco in the 1970s and saw occupancy by international travelers grow from 6 percent to 30–40 percent.
+DePorter worked in San Francisco in the 1970s and saw occupancy by international travelers grow from six percent to 30 or 40 percent.
 He expects to see similar increases here.

 The trend shows up across the country.
 According to the U.S. Travel and Tourism Administration (USTTA), 1989 was the first year in which the number of foreign visitors to the U.S. exceeded the number of U.S. citizens traveling abroad.
 Of those who came to Chicago, roughly one fifth traveled from Canada, with more than three-fourths coming from overseas, mainly Japan (169,000).

-DePorter reports that 6 percent of the chain's sign-ins in Chicago come from Japan.
+DePorter reports that six percent of the chain's sign-ins in Chicago come from Japan.
 "Some of that is business travel," he says, "but a lot of it is tourism—people coming to look around."
-The non-Japanese Orient may soon catch up with the globe-trotting Japanese.
+Non-Japanese Asia may soon catch up with the globe-trotting Japanese.
 The Illinois Department of Commerce and Community Affairs (DCCA) has rented booths at Japanese travel trade shows for years but this year also worked Hong Kong and Korea.
 "These are not yet big markets for Chicago," says Burns.
 "But visa requirements . . . have been eased up and I think we're going to see a lot of people coming out of Korea and Hong Kong."

 Chicago nevertheless remains a somewhat exotic choice for the footloose foreigner.
 Total foreign travel to the U.S. in 1989, according to USTTA figures, was 38 million people.
 The Council of Great Lakes Governors has joined the provincial authorities in Ontario to study the region's international tourism potential.
 It found that the Great Lakes especially tempt second-time visitors to the U.S., people who (as the group's economic policy director, Timothy McNulty, puts it) have already been to Disney World and the coasts.